tiagofranco/KickoffGrids/README.md

 KickoffGrids
 ===========

-A minimal, responsive, Sass powered grid system.
+A minimal, responsive, Sass and Bourbon powered grid system.